SEO overview

 Section titled “Related links in this documentation”Use these pages when you implement indexing, metadata, launch checks, or prerender for your storefront:

-- SEO indexing — canonical URLs, folder mapping, sitemaps, hreflang, and multi-store considerations.
+- SEO indexing — canonical URLs, product URL format, redirects, hreflang, and multi-store considerations.

 - SEO metadata — titles, descriptions, structured data, and PDP metadata workflows.